khalil5754/khalil5754.github.io/_posts/2023-07-07-your-new-blog-post.md

 This is the cross-correlation equation of a discrete finite series.

-To determine where cross-correlation values are significant, the equation 1.96/(√n) is used, a critical value of 1.96 is used indicating a 95% confidence interval.
+To determine where cross-correlation values are significant, the equation 1.96/(√n) is used and a critical value of 1.96 is used indicating a 95% confidence interval.

 And, in case you were truly statistically curious: